saltyjared/css-exercises/foundations/02-class-id-selectors/README.md

 ### Self Check
 - Do the odd numbered `p` elements share a class?
+Yes, by giving the odd numbered p elements a class of "odd", I am able to style all of them together.
 - Do the even numbered `div` elements have unique IDs?
+Yes, each div was given a unique ID corresponding to their place on the document, allowing me to select them in the stylesheet with their ID selector.
 - Does the Number 3 element have multiple classes?
+No, Number 3 does not have multiple classes as I instead opted to give it an id of "third", allowing me to add additional styles to it only with its unique ID selector.

+# DONE ✔️